tobiasmcnulty/kube-demo/README.rst

         port: 80
         targetPort: 8000
     ---
-    # An Ingress exposes our service to the outside world with a domain.
+    # This Ingress exposes our service to the outside world with a domain.
 Note,
     # this assumes the cluster as the Nginx Ingress Controller and a cert-manager
-    # ClusterIssuer called "letsencrypt-production" already configured (Tech
+    # ClusterIssuer called "letsencrypt-production" already configured (at Caktus,
-    # Support will do that for you at Caktus).
+    # Tech Support will pre-configure the cluster like this for you).
     apiVersion: extensions/v1beta1
     kind: Ingress
     metadata: